Armandelij/IOS-Guide/Interview Prep/GCD.md

 # GCD

-GCD is a lower level APU for managing concurrent operarions
+GCD is a lower level API for managing concurrent operarions

 ## Dispatch Queue